hudnellmarcus/React_Native_Store/README.md

 # Known Bugs

 - Decreasing quantity in cart will remove item completely no matter the quantity.
+- Add to cart swithing to 'out of stock' based on quantity in stock should be improved, though you cannot currently add more items to cart thn are available in stock.

 # Improvements to be made